Iluvata/nand2tetris/README.md

-this is my implementation for nand2teris
+This is my implementation for nand2teris.